 Funding for Long-Term Global Health Projects

-Feinberg's Global Health Initiative (GHI) supports global health education for Feinberg medical students who display an interest in global health and working with underserved populations in resource-limited settings.
-GHI accomplishes this by supporting the travel expenses of Northwestern medical students and McGaw residents so they may pursue away-rotations and other global public health projects in underserved areas abroad.
-The Global Health Initiative is generously supported by Northwestern Medicine Primary & Specialty Care, its patients and Feinberg's donors.
+The Havey Institute for Global Health supports global health education for Feinberg medical students who display an interest in global health and working with underserved populations in resource-limited settings.
+The Institute accomplishes this by supporting the travel expenses of Northwestern medical students and McGaw residents so they may pursue away-rotations and other global public health projects in underserved areas abroad.

-Funding for long-term global health projects is available from the Global Health Initiative to support student engagement in global health and to encourage student interest in and understanding of cross-cultural competencies, social determinants of health and clinical practice in resource-limited settings, among other topics.
-Projects may focus on topics such as primary care, community health, maternal-child health, global public health.
-They must have a duration ranging from six to 12 months.
+Funding for long-term global health projects is available to support student engagement in global health and to encourage student interest in and understanding of cross-cultural competencies, social determinants of health and clinical practice in resource-limited settings, among other topics.
+Projects may focus on topics such as primary care, community health, maternal-child health, and global public health.
+They must have a duration ranging from 6 to 12 months.
 Medical students who apply should be prepared to identify a project at a reputable international institution that can provide proper mentorship and meets the minimum standards outlined in the policy on global health education.
-Particular attention should be paid to identifying strong mentorship at both Feinberg and the host institution, safety and security of the host-country/region and the sustainability of the project.
+Particular attention should be paid to identifying strong mentorship at both Feinberg and the host institution, safety and security of the host-country/region, and the sustainability of the project.

 Upon returning to Chicago, students are eligible to apply for up to $500 in funding to attend an academic conference where they will present their work relating to the global health project.

 The Havey Institute for Global Health and initiatives like the Global Health Experience Awards are funded through grants and generous donations from individuals, families, and public and private organizations and foundations that share our passion.
 Join us, and help us improve health around the world.